apache/kudu/docs/design-docs/consensus.md

 the append.
 AsyncAppend method performs serialization and copying outside of the lock.

-For sample usage see local_consensus.cc and mt-log-test.cc.
+For sample usage see mt-log-test.cc.

 ### Group commit implementation details